Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 ### **Internal subprograms**

 This section has the user defined procedures (table 1).
 The pure routines are declared with `intent attributes` to avoid any side effects.
-Also this is required if `do concurrent` construct is used.

 **Table 1:** Routines and functions used in the program.